Three Little Chickpeas

 clock clock iconcutlery cutlery iconflag flag iconfolder folder iconinstagram instagram iconpinterest pinterest iconfacebook facebook iconprint print iconsquares squares iconheart heart iconheart solid heart solid icon

-Tofu meat crumble cooked on a silicone mat.
+Tofu ground beef crumbles cooked on a silicone mat-lined baking tray.

 5 Stars 4 Stars 3 Stars 2 Stars 1 Star